TeachBooks/learn-programming/book/install/python/miniconda.md

 Command line installation of Miniconda (Windows).
 ```

+**Make sure `conda.exe` is available on your system `PATH`**

 On a Windows machine the Command Prompt doesn't know where to find the executable file `conda.exe` you just installed.
-You can resolve this in two simple steps:
+You can resolve this in two simple steps: 1) find the location of `conda.exe` on your computer, and 2) add the location to the `PATH` environment variable.

+These two steps are described below

 1. Find the location of `conda.exe` on your computer.